 - Unable to perform physical activities without getting tired

 - Chronic obstructive pulmonary disease (COPD), including emphysema

-- High blood pressure in the lungs (pulmonary hypertension)
+- High blood pressure in the lungs, also called pulmonary hypertension

 - Scarring of the lungs

-Your doctor will examine you and listen carefully to your lungs.
+The doctor will examine you and listen carefully to your lungs.
 You might have a lung function test, called spirometry, to measure how much air you can blow in and out of your lungs and how fast you do it.
 This can help diagnose asthma and COPD.

 Other tests you might have include:

 - Pulse oximetry.
 The doctor clips a device to your finger or earlobe to measure how much oxygen is in your blood.